We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

-During the first 8 to 10 weeks of a normal pregnancy, hCG levels increase very rapidly.
-These levels reach their peak at about the 10th week of pregnancy, and then gradually decline until delivery.
+During the first 8 to 10 weeks of pregnancy, hCG levels normally increase very rapidly.
+These levels reach their peak at about the 10th week of pregnancy, and then they gradually decline until delivery.

-HCG urine tests are commonly sold in kits that you can perform at home, so the hCG urine test often is referred to as a home pregnancy test.
+This type of urine test is commonly sold in kits that you can use at home.
+It’s often referred to as a home pregnancy test.

 There are no special preparations necessary to take an hCG urine test.
 You can ensure the most accurate results with simple planning.

-- make sure the test has not passed its expiration date
+- Make sure the test’s expiration date hasn’t passed.

-- arrange to use your first morning urine one to two weeks after your first missed period
+- Use your first morning urine after your first missed period.

-- do not drink large amounts of fluid before collecting your urine sample—drinking liquids may dilute hCG levels and make them difficult to recognize
+- Don’t drink large amounts of fluid before collecting your urine sample because this may dilute hCG levels and make them difficult to recognize.

-Discuss any medications you are taking with your pharmacist or physician to determine whether they could affect the results of an hCG urine test.
+Discuss any medications you’re taking with your pharmacist or doctor to see if they could affect the results of an hCG urine test.

 - using a urine sample collected after your first morning urine

-- taking the test before there is enough hCG to produce a positive result
+- taking the test before there’s enough hCG to produce a positive result

 - miscalculating the timing of your missed period